-I am a Health & Fitness Evangelist (i.e. coach & mentor) with a passion for sharing sustainable, effective & innovative routes to optimum well-being and peak physical performance.
-My team and I work one-to-one with our clients and I exclusively use exercise technologies which have been developed in the fields of sports rehab & restorative medicine, because they deliver in-built injury-prevention to facilitate more sustainable training.
+I am a Health & Fitness Evangelist (i.e. coach & mentor) with a passion for sharing sustainable, effective & innovative health & fitness technologies which enable the attainment of optimum well-being and peak physical performance.

-As well as running a personal training studio in Milton Keynes I offer remote/online fitness coaching to people around the world who want to take their health & fitness to new levels.
-And my results speak for themselves.
-Across the last decade I have helped hundreds of people to achieve impressive weight loss, fitness and sporting goals which they previously hadn’t dared to dream possible.
-More information about my background and personal achievements can be found in the detailed outline below…
+As well as running a hi-tech personal training studio in Milton Keynes I also offer coaching to people around the world who want to take their health & fitness to higher levels.
+More information about my background and my personal achievements can be found below…

 I hold a Black Belt in the Martial art of Taekwon-do (I.T.F.) and I also train in Thai Boxing and Western Kick-boxing.
 I’ve had two 2nd place finishes at the British Taekwon-do Championships and I am a strong advocate of Mental Conditioning & Visualisation Techniques to facilitate the achievement of one’s true potential.

-In May 2016, I took on the iconic 1,368km (850-miles) ride across Britain from Land’s End to John O’Groats completing the challenge in a new elliptical bike Guinness World Record of 120 hours & 4 minutes (5 days & 4 minutes).
-This record-breaking adventure was ‘immortalised’ in the 2018 Guinness Book of World Records.
+In May 2016, I took on the iconic 1,368km (850-miles) ride across Britain from Land’s End to John O’Groats completing the challenge in a new elliptical bike Guinness World Record of 120-hours & 4-minutes (5-days & 4-minutes).
+This record-breaking adventure was ‘immortalised’ in the 2018 edition of the Guinness Book of World Records.

-In 2018 I rode TWICE across Britain to set a new Guinness World Record for the 2,768km (1,720-miles) return journey between John o’Groats & Land’s End on an elliptical bike.
-I covered 240km (150-miles) a day and took 11 days 10 hours & 31 minutes to complete the world record ride in memory of my late brother Garai Makaya, who sadly passed away on 11th February 2017.
+In 2018, I rode TWICE across Britain to set a new Guinness World Record for the 2,768km (1,720-miles) return journey between John o’Groats & Land’s End on an elliptical bike.
+I covered 240km (150-miles) a day and took 11 days 10 hours & 31 minutes to complete the world record ride in memory of my late brother Garai Makaya, who sadly passed away on 11th February 2017 in a skydiving accident.

-In 2020 I broke the Guinness World Record for the most chin-ups completed within 24-hours.
-For the previous 4 years the 24-hour chin-ups world record had stood at 5,094 reps.
-But between 25th & 26th September 2020 I had improved upon that record by 246 reps: finishing my world record attempt on 5,340 reps within the permitted 24-hour period.
-More information about my 24-hour chin-ups world record challenge can be found in the event report on this link.
+And, in 2020, I broke the Guinness World Record for the most chin-ups completed within 24-hours.
+For the previous 4-years the 24-hour chin-ups world record had stood at 5,094 reps.
+But between 25th & 26th September 2020 I exceeded the old record by 246 reps: eventually finishing my world record attempt on 5,340 reps.
+My new record is listed in the 2022 edition of the Guinness Book of Records and more information about my 24-hour chin-ups world record attempt can be found in my event report on this link.

 I strongly believe in the use of Intermittent Fasting concepts for health & well being (as well as for endurance training) and I encourage the pressure-testing of all scientific concepts relating to human physical performance, in order to determine their true effectiveness (as opposed to an unquestioning, dogmatic acceptance of the status-quo).
 I begun my personal exploration of Intermittent Fasting techniques in the late 1990’s and I’m now the world’s most experienced Intermittent Fasting practitioner in relation to its applications in hard-core, long-distance, ultra-endurance fasted training.